eclipse-apoapsis/ort-server/transport/sqs/README.md

 Metadata from the message header is represented by message attributes values.
 The payload is serialized to JSON and transferred in the text body of the message.

-In order to use this module, the `type` property in the transport configuration must be set to `SQS`.
+To use this module, the `type` property in the transport configuration must be set to `SQS`.

 ## Configuration